 Energy drinks are extremely popular, but don’t assume they are good for you.
-In fact, the side effects of energy drinks are a good reason to stay away.
+In fact, the side effects of energy drinks are a good reason to avoid them.

-Every day we seem to have another drink option.
-You’ll see drinks that contain CBD, or cannabidiol, the calming ingredient in marijuana; drinks with vitamins; drinks with fruit and vegetable juices; and drinks with caffeine.
+Every day you seem to have another drink option.
+You’ll see drinks that contain CBD, or cannabidiol, the calming ingredient in marijuana; drinks with vitamins; drinks with fruit and vegetable juices; drinks with caffeine; drinks with no sugar.

 Are energy drinks safe?